2022 Shanghai COVID-19 outbreak: Mass testing and Isolation

 On March 4, Shanghai instituted a policy of mass COVID testing.
 In every building with a positive COVID-19 case, all residents were required to undertake individual "nucleic acid" COVID tests.
 Other areas undertook pooled COVID-19 testing.

 Shanghai residents were required to undertake nucleic acid tests throughout the lockdown, ranging from multiple times per week to once per day.
 Tests were initially posted on the Health Cloud APP, but over the course of the lockdown migrated to mini programs on Alipay or WeChat.
 Tests were required for all regions regardless of risk, and would generate a colored health code (健康码 (jiànkāng mǎ)).
 Each district was responsible for implementing their own system around the code Green codes were issued to people with negative antigen tests, yellow for close contacts of positive cases or those who did not test, and red for positive cases.
 Enforcement of health codes was left up to individual districts and communities; some locations forbade residents from leaving their neighborhoods regardless of the health code.

 Residents that refused COVID testing would see their health code turned red.
 Some neighborhoods threatened permanent red-code status for those who refused or resisted transportation to a quarantine center, with one location promising on April 12 that such people would "never be rehabilitated" (永不摘帽).

 Shanghai authorities converted schools, residential buildings and other structures into quarantine facilities when designated facilities ran short on space.

 Education

 As the caseload in the outbreak was growing, there were messages like "Shanghai will stop school" on Weibo.
 On March 8, a Shanghai official denied the possibility, but for students absent due to COVID-19 the platform "Air Class" would allow for education to continue.
 On March 12, in-person school was suspended, with students able to participate using platforms such as "Shanghai V-Class" or "Shanghai Education" instead.
-On May 7, Official announced the National College Entrance Examination in Shanghai will be extended to June, Senior High School Entrance Examination in Shanghai will extend to July, with lab and English speaking test section being removed and counted as full credit toward final score.
+On May 7, Official announced the National College Entrance Examination in Shanghai would be extended to June, Senior High School Entrance Examination in Shanghai would be extended to July, with lab and English speaking test sections being removed and counted as a full credit towards final score.

 Shanghai Ministry of Education stated all middle and high school student could come to school before June 14.